SSDP-Dev/flask-cat/README.md

 - Return a chapter from the database with `get_chapter()`
 - Displays a chapter page with `chapter()`

+## db.py
+This class was also provided by the [Flaskr tutorial](http://flask.pocoo.org/docs/1.0/tutorial/).
+In the same fashion, I really didn't make any changes here.

+The biggest thing to note is that I was having trouble getting click to work and couldn't make new CLI commands.
+That was a hassle during development, so I just overrode the one CLI command that did work.

+There are some comments in `init_db()` that go over those overrides and how I used them.

 ## TODO:
 - PEP8 standards
 - WCAG standards